gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 For software-intensive projects, the pros to modular contracting when compared to a traditional approach outweigh the cons.
 Taking a modular approach compartmentalizes failures, mitigates the risk of failure, and brings the size of contract actions below the threshold for greater oversight.

-### !callout-secondary
+### !callout-info
 ## FY21 NDAA Sec.
 834
 Pausing for a moment we wanted to share another pilot that is on-going.
 This pilot is evaluating opportunities to improve the Department’s processes and align to modern software development is the FY21 National Defense Authorization Act (NDAA) [**Sec.
-834. Pilot program on the use of consumption-based solutions to address software-intensive warfighting capability.**] [https://www.congress.gov/bill/116th-congress/house-bill/6395/text]
+834. Pilot program on the use of consumption-based solutions to address software-intensive warfighting capability.**][https://www.congress.gov/bill/116th-congress/house-bill/6395/text]
 ### !end-callout